 Community mental health issues are being exacerbated by long-standing inadequacies in funding as well as recent cuts to social services, healthcare, and public health.
-Socioeconomic inequities, disparities in healthcare access, housing issues, racism, discrimination, stigma, mass incarceration of individuals with mental illness, community safety issues, and violence are all negatively impacting the mental health of residents in the North region.
-Focus group participants and survey respondents in the North region reported stigma, a lack of community-based services, a lack of workforce development programs, cost/lack of insurance, lack of knowledge about where to get services, and wait times for treatment as barriers to accessing needed mental health treatment.
-Survey respondents from the North region indicated that their financial situation (not enough money, debt), time pressures/not enough time, and the health of family members were the biggest factors contributing to feelings of stress in their day-to-day lives.
+Socioeconomic inequities, disparities in healthcare access, housing issues, racism, discrimination, stigma, mass incarceration of individuals with mental illness, community safety issues, violence, and trauma are all negatively impacting the mental health of residents in the South region.

+There are several communities that have high Emergency Department visit rates for mental health, intentional injury/suicide, substance use, and heavy drinking in the South region.
+Focus group participants and survey respondents in the South region reported stigma, cost or lack of insurance, lack of knowledge about where to get services, and wait times for treatment as barriers to accessing needed mental health treatment.
+Community survey respondents from the South region indicated that financial strain and debt were the biggest factors contributing to feelings of stress in their daily lives.